hmunduri/MIT6.00.1x/PSET1/README.md

 #3.py
 Assume `s` is a string of lower case characters.

 Write a program that prints the longest substring of `s` in which the letters occur in alphabetical order.
-For example, if `s = 'azcbobobegghakl'`, then your program should print
+For example, if `s = 'azcbobobegghakl'`, then your program should print:
 `Longest substring in alphabetical order is: beggh`

 In the case of ties, print the first substring.
-For example, if `s = 'abcbcd'`, then your program should print `Longest substring in alphabetical order is: abc`
+For example, if `s = 'abcbcd'`, then your program should print:
+`Longest substring in alphabetical order is: abc`

 For problems such as these, do not include raw_input statements or define the variable s in any way.
 Our automated testing will provide a value of s for you - so the code you submit in the following box should assume s is already defined.
 If you are confused by this instruction, please review L4 Problems 10 and 11 before you begin this problem set.